-- Instills basic-safe horse handling skills and horsemanship. - Improves confidence in handling and basic care needs of horses such has catching, haltering, leading, bathing, and handling feet. - Provides an introductory look at basics of owning a horse including feeding, grooming and foot care.
+- Build foundational basic-safe horse handling and horsemanship skills. - Improves confidence in handling and basic care needs of horses such has catching, haltering, leading, bathing, and handling feet. - Provides an introductory look at basics of owning a horse including feeding, grooming, and general foot care.